alex-shpak/hugo-book/exampleSite/content.en/docs/getting-started/configuration.md

   # Date format used in git info and blog posts
   BookDateFormat = 'January 2, 2006'

-  # Enable full-text search with fuse.js
+  # Enable full-text search with MiniSearch
   BookSearch = true

   # Enable comments template on pages